 During the first two months of the Molecular Biology Program, students participate in a series of methods courses to introduce them to principles and practical aspects of basic scientific techniques and the handling of model organisms.
 During the first two weeks, two 4-day projects with proteins and nucleic acids introduce various basic and advanced techniques.
 Weeks 3 and 4 provide an overview over various aspects of bioinformatics.
-Weeks 5 to 7 comprise 6 two-day experiments on a variety of different methods indicated below.
+Weeks 5 to 7 comprise six 2-day experiments on a variety of different methods indicated below.
 In addition, students are offered a choice of two (out of four) 5-day special courses with an integrated concept of lectures and hands-on experiments as indicated below.
+Prior to the course program, students get introduced to programming in R and basis statistics.